jamesgarriss/onering/generation/starting-gear.md

 * Rich adventurers fare better than their Prosperous fellows, but not excessively so.
 Their life on the move does not let them take full advantage of their resources, as a good proportion of their wealth will be made up of land and riches.

 Any special items that are acquired during an adventure, such as a magical ring, should be noted as part of the gear.

-## Fatigue

-Every piece (or set) of gear has an Encumbrance rating that represents the hindrance the item causes the hero (weight and discomfort).
-The sum of all Encumbrance ratings equals the hero's Fatigue score.